SamuelePino/computational-intelligence/lab2/README.md

 Otherwise it returns the count of integers present in the whole IND's genome, but negative in order to simplify sorting.

-The aim is to minimize, or better maximize (given that the fitness score are negative), the results of the fitness function.
+The aim is to minimize, or better maximize (given that fitness scores are negative), the results of the FF.

 ## Implementation of the Null Set
 This idea allows an IND to mutate its genes avoiding to choose a list from problem, but choosing instead a void one.
 This strongly compensates the decision of using a fixed-length genome, which is useful for Recombination/Mating of INDs.

-It is implemented as additional index at the end of the problem.
+It is implemented as a special additional index at the end of the problem.

 --------
 ## Offspring Generation
 The main idea is to:
   1) select a specific part of the population given a p percentage, as the 'top';

-  2) save these top INDs unmutated (added in the offspring during the matin);
+  2) save these top INDs unmutated (added in the offspring during the mating);

-  3) let these top INDs have a mating session at random couple (then extracted), where their direct offspring genome is obtained as a part of the genome of parent 1 and the other part from parent 2.
+  3) let these top INDs have a mating session at random couple, where their direct offspring genome is obtained as a part of the genome of parent 1 and the other part from parent 2.

   4) the 'child' is then mutated and added to the offspring list, together with both its parents.
-    NB: parents are extracted from the top_pop list, and added to the offspring.
+    NB: parents are extracted from the top_pop list, and added to the offspring after mating.

     RECAP: